BioinformaticsToolsmith/Identity/README.md

 	4. To perform all versus all with a minimum identity score of 0.8 with strict threshold identity -d databas.fasta -o output.txt -t 0.8 -r n

+	5. To perform all versus all with a minimum identity score of 0.8 and report all pairs identity -d databas.fasta -o output.txt -t 0.8 -a y

-	5. To print the academic lincense identity -l y
+	6. To print the academic lincense identity -l y

-Hierarchical clustering:
+Phylogenetic trees:

-	To utilize the all-versus-all identity scores in hierarchical clustering see the README file under the py directory.
+	To produce an all-versus-all distance matrix in Phylip format use makePhylipMatrix.py under the py directory.